David Lange: Rogernomics

-The currency crisis and devaluation of the New Zealand dollar spurred on the reform drive of Roger Douglas, who Lange made Minister of Finance in the new government.
+The currency crisis and devaluation of the New Zealand dollar spurred on the reform drive of Roger Douglas, who Lange made minister of finance in the new government.
 These reforms were soon dubbed 'Rogernomics', in a similar vein to Reaganomics.

-Upon coming to office, Lange's government was confronted by a severe balance of payments crisis, as a result of the deficits fueled by Muldoon's imposition of a two-year freeze on wages and prices, and stubborn maintenance of an unsustainable exchange rate.
+Upon coming to office, Lange's government was confronted by a severe balance of payments crisis, as a result of the deficits fuelled by Muldoon's imposition of a two-year freeze on wages and prices, and stubborn maintenance of an unsustainable exchange rate.
 Such economic conditions prompted Lange to remark: "We ended up being run very similarly to a Polish shipyard".
 Their first move was to hold an Economic Summit on 14 September 1984, similar to the one held in Australia by Bob Hawke the previous year, to create a feeling of consensus and to lay out the underlying problems in New Zealand's economy.
 The summit however was dominated by advocacy of radical economic reforms similar to what had been proposed by the Treasury Department, foreshadowing the Lange government's propensity to approach issues from a fundamentally economic standpoint.
 Margaret Wilson, the Labour Party's president, was deliberately not invited to the summit, a sign of the speed and intolerant approach to opposition that would characterise Rogernomics.
 Douglas himself saw the summit as a theatrical preparation for his first budget.

-Lange and Douglas engaged in a rapid program of deregulation and the removal of tariffs and subsidies.
+Lange and Douglas engaged in a rapid programme of deregulation and the removal of tariffs and subsidies.
 The first sector affected was New Zealand's agricultural community, a traditionally National-supporting community.
 The loss of subsidies hit some farmers hard.
 Other changes brought criticism from many people in Labour's traditional supporter base.
 The Labour Party also lost support from many elderly people by introducing a superannuation surcharge after having promised not to reduce superannuation.

 Douglas also deregulated the finance markets, removing restrictions on interest rates, lending and foreign exchange.
 In March 1985, with Lange's blessing, the New Zealand dollar was floated.
 From 1 April 1987, several government departments were corporatised into state-owned enterprises, with massive loss of jobs.

 On the role of Government Lange said "It is there to be the securer of its citizens' welfare.
 Where the market works well, it should be given its head.
 Where the market results in manifest inequity, or poor economic performance, the Government must get involved."